 Talk with your child's doctor before measuring your child's personal best peak flow number.
 He or she may have other instructions or suggestions, based on your child's condition.
 Also show the provider how you or your child uses the peak flow meter.
 This will help you be certain that you are using correctly.

 What are asthma action zones?

-- The Green Zone.
-A peak flow of 80% to 100% of your child's personal best.
-It means your child's asthma is in good control.
-It means your child currently has no symptoms.
-Your child should continue to take his or her medication as usual.
+- The Green Zone is 80% to 100% of your child's personal best.
+It is a sign that your child's asthma is in good control.
+It means your child currently has no symptoms of asthma.
+Your child should continue to take his or her medicine as usual.